Women's outfitweekend

 Why it works

 Two pieces, multiple occasions.
 The bomber jacket brings slim-cut ma-1 in navy or olive.
 The wrap dress answers it — the most universally flattering silhouette.
-Earth tones against jewel tones — olive with burgundy, khaki with forest — is autumnal layering at its richest.
+Olive with burgundy, khaki with forest — autumn layering at its richest; the jewel tone gives the earth tone gravity.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.